mot-stuff/TomAgilityPlugin/README.md

-# Tom's Agility Plugin - Modfied (improved) Improved Agility Rooftop - v0.5.3
+# Tom's Agility Plugin - Modfied (improved) Improved Agility Rooftop - v0.3
 Improved clickboxes for rooftop agility courses.
 Modified for use with AHKs with super helpful features.

+Most Recent Update:
+- Added Gnome Stronghold support.
+Working on priff.

 Big improvement is mostly tracking which spot to be used between login sessions.
 It was reseting between sessions in main version.
 Also modified for ahks so it can be used with my products seemlessly with less options because some of them are just bad.